thecartercenter/nemo/docs/development-setup.md

 1. Configure your rails development server so ODK can find it
     - Run `rails s -p 8443 -b 0.0.0.0`
 1. Create a user and password
-1. Publish your form in ELMO
+1. Publish your form in NEMO
 1. Point the ODK app to your development server
     - In ODK, go to `General Settings > Platform Settings > URL`
     - For the URL put: `http://YOURIP:8443/m/yourmission`
     - Also put in your username and password
 1. Retrieve Form
-    - In ODK, you should now be able to go to `Get Blank Form` to download the forms from ELMO
+    - In ODK, you should now be able to go to `Get Blank Form` to download the forms from NEMO